cpeditor/cpeditor.github.io/CONTRIBUTING.md

 ## Modify the contents

-We use [Markdown](https://en.wikipedia.org/wiki/Markdown) to write contents.
+We use [Markdown](https://en.wikipedia.org/wiki/Markdown) to write [documentation](content/docs), while other pages are HTML files.
 You can find many resources about Markdown online.

 You can find all contents of the website in the [content](content) directory.
 Please note that the source files are in the `hugo` branch and the static files are in the `master` branch.